daniel-alao/COVID-19-Analysis/README.md

  ![THE DASHBOARD HEAd](https://user-images.githubusercontent.com/107119554/174418235-f5f19442-45a6-4ed9-937a-e04a94206466.PNG)

- Now,let's consider our first pair of visuals. it is glaring that of all the countries with the highest number of COVID-19 cases ,the **United States** suffers the highest casualties, recording the most of the confirmed cases of the virus.
+ Now,let's consider our first pair of visuals.
+It is glaring that of all the countries with the highest number of COVID-19 cases ,the **United States** suffers the highest casualties, recording the most of the confirmed cases of the virus.

  While of the bottom 5 of nations with least cases, **North Korea** has the lowest record of COVID-19 cases, with precisely 32 cases.